-In the Romanian cuisine, Christmas and Easter are the biggest opportunities to cook and bake a lot.
-There are cakes and cookies and Romanian traditional sweet bread Cozonac, but also mayonnaise made from scratch and other products that use lots of egg yolks.
+In Romanian cuisine, Christmas and Easter are the biggest opportunities to cook and bake a lot.
+There are cakes and cookies and Romanian traditional sweet bread Cozonac and mayonnaise made from scratch and other products that use lots of egg yolks.

-Egg whites are not discarded but used in different baked goods like meringue desserts or this fabulous bread.
+Egg whites are not discarded but used in other baked goods like meringue desserts or this fabulous bread.

-What kind of nuts and candied fruit can you add in the Bishop’s Bread?
+What kind of nuts and candied fruit can you add to the Bishop’s Bread?

 After they cool down a little bit, chop them with a knife, but in big chunks for a good texture.

-In this particular recipe rehydrate the dried fruits with vanilla extract and the lemon juice and set them aside until it’s time to use them.
+In this particular recipe, rehydrate the dried fruits with vanilla extract and lemon juice and set them aside until it’s time to use them.

-Plump raisins are always preferable because they give your baked goods a more delicate texture.
+Plump raisins are always preferable because they give to your baked goods a more delicate texture.

 Even when you put raisins in a very wet mixture like the one in the Sweet Cheese Slab Pie, you still want your raisins to be plump and moist.

 What other ingredients do you need for this bread?

 - Egg Whites